Innovation in health care delivery

 In a nutshell, we merge innovation in health care delivery with innovation in education delivery – the result is a transformative approach to how we work with people (particularly the most vulnerable/disadvantaged) and delivers community-wide change.

-Our clinical research has culminated in a paper being published in the “International Journal of Mental Health” in February 2020.
-This landmark piece of research shows our approach is as effective as anti-depressants – and without the side effects.
-With a growing reputation and 15 year track record, Down to Earth is at the forefront of “social prescribing”.
+Our clinical research has culminated in two papers being published in the “International Journal of Mental Health” including our flagship research with Swansea University into developing a new inclusive, emoji form of measuring depression and anxiety (published in May 2022).
+This piece of peer-reviewed research builds on previous research published two years ago which shows our approach is as effective as anti-depressants – and without the side effects.
+With a growing reputation and 17 year track record, Down to Earth is at the forefront of inclusive and outdoor health care delivery as well as “social prescribing”.

 How we improve health and well-being

 Imagine tackling depression and anxiety on an Early Intervention in Psychosis programme through young people being outdoors and building a house with natural materials on an accredited training programme.
-Or imagine people with traumatic brain injuries receiving neuro-rehabilitation through sustainable woodland management and growing food organically.
+Or imagine people with traumatic brain injuries receiving neuro-rehabilitation through building homes with natural materials or sustainable woodland management.
 This is exactly how we work – doing meaningful, peer-based outdoor work which is carefully designed to have a rehabilitative impact.

 Who we work with